Code and Consequences: The Legal Realities of Hacking in the Digital Age

 5.1.
 Ethical hacking and bug bounty programs

 Many companies now encourage ethical hackers to find and report vulnerabilities through bug bounty programs.
-I find this approach fascinating – it’s like hiring thieves to test your locks.
-However, participants need to be careful to stay within the program’s guidelines to avoid legal trouble.
+This fascinating approach is like hiring thieves to test your locks.
+However, participants must stay within the program’s guidelines to avoid legal trouble.

 5.2 Security research and vulnerability disclosure